Florida Drug Laws

-- Learning the basics of Florida Drug Laws.
-We are not attorneys and can not provide specific advice on the Florida Drug Laws.
-It is very important you seek professional advice skilled in the ins and outs of Florida Drug Laws.
+First, we are not attorneys and can not provide specific advice on the Florida Drug Laws.
+It is very important you seek professional advice skilled with legal advice that is familiar with the ins and outs of local Florida drug laws.

 There Are Four Major Drug Tests Given In Florida.

 Each drug test has its own specific strengths you must avoid and weakness in which one can take advantage.
 What you learn here could make the difference between failing and passing a drug test in Florida.

 Florida employers who have a drug-free workplace program are required to drug test applicants who have received a conditional offer of employment.
 If an employer requires applicants to take a test, it must include a notice in its job announcements or ads regarding the testing requirement.

 Florida employers with a drug-free workplace program must test employees in the following circumstances:

 - on reasonable suspicion of drug use (reasons for suspicion include observable phenomena, erratic or abnormal behavior, or a report of drug use)

 - as part of a routinely scheduled fitness-for-duty medical examination, and

 - after the employee returns to work following rehabilitation for a positive drug test.
 Testing is not required if the employee entered rehab voluntarily, rather than after a positive drug test.

 In addition, employers may conduct random drug testing.